romeerez/orchid-orm/packages/docs/src/guide/query-builder-setup.md

 }
 ```

-Log will use `console.log` and `console.error` by default, it can be overridden by passing `logger` option:
+The log will use `console.log` and `console.error` by default, it can be overridden by passing the `logger` option:

 ```ts
 const db = createDb({